 AIP is an acronym for an Approved Insurance Provider.
-An AIP is a state chartered property and casualty insurance company that has executed a Standard Reinsurance Agreement (SRA) and/or Livestock Price Reinsurance Agreement (LPRA) with the Federal Crop Insurance Corporation (FCIC).
-As a party to the SRA, the AIP is authorized to sell and service Federally regulated multi-peril crop insurance companies.
-There are currently 15 AIPs, which collectively offer coverage in all 50 states on more than 130 different crops.
-A complete list of what AIPs provide coverage in each state is available here.
+An AIP is a state-chartered property and casualty insurance company that has executed a Standard Reinsurance Agreement (SRA) and/or Livestock Price Reinsurance Agreement (LPRA) with the Federal Crop Insurance Corporation (FCIC).
+As a party to the SRA, the AIP is authorized to sell and service Federal crop insurance regulated by the USDA.
+There are currently 13 AIPs who collectively offer coverage for more than 130 crops and livestock in all 50 states.
+A list of AIPs that provide coverage in each state is available here.

-To become an AIP, a company must demonstrate that it has the requisite financial and operational resources, organization, experience, internal controls, and technical skills to meet crop insurance program requirements, including addressing reasonable risks.
-After initial approval, the AIP must continue to demonstrate a satisfactory performance record to hold an SRA for subsequent years.
+To qualify as an AIP, a company must demonstrate that it has the requisite financial and operational resources, organization, experience, internal controls, and technical skills to meet complex Federal crop insurance program requirements.
+After approval, continued year-to-year participation in the program is conditioned upon satisfactory performance.

-AIPs were first tapped to deliver Federal crop insurance in 1981 after government-delivered insurance failed to gain popularity.
-Since that time, coverage has expanded greatly thanks in part to private-sector efficiency and ingenuity.
-Today, AIPs work closely with a network of agents to tailor coverage for farmers’ individual needs, and they employ thousands of employees who process claims and quickly provide indemnity checks after disaster strikes.
-They also maintain the vast infrastructure required to service the 1.1 million policies covering 311 million acres nationwide.
+Private companies were first enlisted to deliver Federal crop insurance in 1981 after government-delivered insurance failed to gain popularity.
+Private-sector delivery of the program was intended to spur greater participation.
+Since that time, coverage has expanded greatly thanks in part to private-sector efficiency, ingenuity, and personal relationships forged through other lines of farm, property, and auto insurance needed by farmers.
+Today, AIPs work closely with a network of agents to tailor coverage for farmers’ individual needs.
+They employ thousands of employees and contract loss adjusters who process claims and quickly provide indemnity checks after disaster strikes.
+The companies continue to maintain and improve the vast infrastructure required to service the 1.1 million policies covering 380 million acres nationwide.

 * Updated April 2021